 In this role, reporting to the Highway Construction Compliance Team Leader, you will occupy an essential role performing laboratory and on-site testing as well as on-site sampling, site inspections and material investigations.
 In this role you will be provided with support to enable you to develop skills, competencies and relevant experience required to gain a professional qualification in civil engineering.
 This role will involve working both in the laboratory and on site, and at times you will be required to work unsocial hours when needed.

 It is essential that a full UK driving licence is held due to the nature of the job.

 This role includes contributing to all the following:

-- With training, be capable of performing all routine site-based test activities, and some routine testing within the laboratory.
+- With training, be capable of performing all routine test activities within the laboratory.

-- Cover site work as required including any on-site testing and sampling.
+- Cover site work when required including any on site testing and sampling.

 - Monitoring workmanship on site.

 - Work with a range of internal and external clients.